WRKampi/extensisq/README.md

 The numbers in the names refer to the discrete methods, while the orders in [4] refer to the continuous methods.
 These  methods are relatively efficient when dense output is needed, because the interpolants are free.
 (Other high-order methods typically need several additional function evaluations for dense output.)

-Three methods for a specific type of problem is available:
+Three methods for specific types of problems are available:
 * `CKdisc`: variable order solver by Cash and Karp, tailored to solve non-smooth problems efficiently [2].
 * `CFMR7osc`: explicit Runge Kutta method, with algebraic order 7, dispersion order 10 and dissipation order 9, to efficiently and accurately solve problems with oscillating solutions [12].
 A free 5th order interpolant for dense output is added.
 * `SSV2stab`: second order stabilized Runge Kutta Chebyshev method [13,C], to explicity and efficiently solve large systems of mildly stiff ordinary differential equations up to low to moderate accuracy.
 Equations arising from semi-discretization of parabolic PDEs are a typical use case.